kdelwat/NgujariGrammar/src/content/phonology.md

 ## Vowels

-The vowel palette is very restricted, limited to just a, i, and u, as well as their lengthened versions.
-The long vowels are contrastive in all locations.
-These phonemes are found in the following table.
+In contrast to the large number of consonants, Ngujari has very few vowels.
+The basic vowels are a, i, and u, but all are **contrastive** in their lengthened form.

 |      | front | back  |
 |------|-------|-------|
 | high | i, iː | u, uː |
 | low  | a, aː |       |

-Orthographically, the short vowels are expressed according to their IPA representation.
-Long vowels are simply the short vowel doubled.
+When written, the short forms are the same as their IPA representation, while the long vowels are simply the short vowels repeated twice.

-The front vowels (i and a) are phonetically tense.
-Both have a nasalised allophone.

-The back vowel u is divided allophonetically into two sounds: the default u, and the somewhat centralised which tends towards the sound and is accordingly more lax than the default.

 # Phonotactics